joereger/GymnasiumAIReinforcementLearning/README.md

 python cart_pole.py
 ```

+All scripts implement absolute path resolution, ensuring that data files are always saved in the correct `/data/<environment_name>/` directory, regardless of where the script is executed from.
+This allows you to run scripts from any location without worrying about relative path issues.

 Ensure your virtual environment is activated before running the scripts.
-Some scripts might save models or logs to the `data/` directory or subdirectories within their environment folder.
+Models, checkpoints, and visualizations will be stored in the project's main `data/` directory structure.

 ## Gymnasium Version